Blood Flow Restriction (BFR)

 - Group Training: A program that allows you to improve your fitness level while sharing the experience with others who have similar goals

-We created the Foothills Recovery Zone to help you recover, faster.
+We created the Recovery Zone to help you recover, faster.
 We provide state-of-the-art recovery systems with the expertise of certified fitness professionals, ranging from physical therapists to certified personal trainers and more, to keep you feeling great after your toughest sweat.
 We’re not for the outdated mantra “no pain, no gain”.
 Our philosophy is that when you feel your best, you perform your best.
 Our innovative restoration and recovery technology systems relieve the aches and pains, soothe sore muscles, and decrease the time needed for your body to recover from vigorous workouts.
-Recovery Zone located next to our Stetson Village location.
+The Recovery Zone is located next to our Stetson Village location.

 Alter G Treadmill